top of page

 Why not?

 After a fair amount of sleuthing and deduction, many likely reasons surfaced.
-In the course of telling, scraps of history that were unearthed are shared here, for a crazy-quilt journey through Stewart Springs's elusive past -- a most singular, circuitous one, sometimes tragic -- that, for better or worse, has led it to be the way it is now.
+In the course of telling, scraps of history that were unearthed are shared here for a crazy-quilt journey through Stewart Springs's elusive past -- a most singular, circuitous one, sometimes tragic -- that, for better or worse, led it to be the way it is now.

 Writer doesn't claim total objectivity; it's often said such a thing is impossible, anyhow.
 Though trying to avoid over-coloring facts with personal, strong-felt takes borne of former deep-insider involvement, sometimes it seemed a losing battle.
-Attempted to corral most opinionated writings within editorial sidebars so readers wanting only to glean factual history of the place can scroll past them and gain a relatively rant-free understanding of the place...a venerated, powerful healing realm now under occupation by woefully inappropriate, private-minded interests.
+Attempted to corral most opinionated writings within editorial sidebars, so readers wanting only to glean factual history of the place can scroll past and gain a relatively rant-free understanding of the place...a venerated, powerful healing realm now under seeming occupation by woefully inappropriate, private-minded interests.

 Few Written Records

 For starters, in the early 1850s the far west was still extremely remote.
-That was when Henry Stewart, in grave circumstances, was brought up to the Springs to heal by the local natives, who took pity on him.
+That was when Henry Stewart in grave circumstances was brought up to the Springs to heal by the local natives who took pity on him.
 (More on this later.)
-There obviously weren't people around in pioneer days to document the place's evolution as in more populous regions, or areas that later became populous.
+There obviously weren't people around in pioneer days to document the place's evolution, as in more populous regions, or areas that later became populous.
 Result: to this day there appears a pronounced lack of published source material from which to cobble together even a half-way thorough history of the Springs.

 Many invaluable historic records, writings and photos that almost certainly did exist no doubt perished in the fire of July 4, 1948, that destroyed the on-grounds home of founder Stewart's daughter, Katy Stewart Lloyd, and her late husband, former Weed barber and British immigrant, Edward Lloyd.
 They'd been managing the operation since her father's passing in 1914.